Access to Learning Fund

 - Masters student writing dissertation

-We have grants of £500 for EU and International Students with childcare costs.
 We also have a small fund for students from India, Pakistan or Bangladesh

 To apply for the SOAS Hardship Fund please complete the form below:-